What's Coming to Netflix in December 2023

 - Tale of the Nine Tailed (Season 1) – K-drama fantasy romance series starring Lee Dong-wook, Jo Bo-ah, and Kim Bum.

-- The Commuter (2018) – Liam Neeson stars in this action thriller that sees a former NYPD officer, now turned businessman, gets caught up in a criminal conspiracy.
+- The Commuter (2018) – Liam Neeson stars in this action thriller that sees a former NYPD officer, now turned businessman, get caught up in a criminal conspiracy.

 - The Super Mario Bros Movie (2023) – The box office blockbuster video-game adaptation is coming to Netflix following its four-month Peacock window.